Where can I go?

 All of our Childcare and Teaching volunteers also have access to our resource database.
 These include hundreds of ideas that can be implemented in the classroom.
 You can find worksheets that can be printed for the children, games that can be played and different songs that can be learned.

 Please read the specific project pages for more details.

-Do I need to be a British citizen?
+Do I need to be a Canadian citizen?

 No. We accept volunteers from all over the world - in fact, we actively recruit in much of Europe and the USA.
 We like to have a multinational mix - that's what cultural exchange is all about.